-In May of 2017 the San Antonio Appeals Court ruled that despite Texas's adoption of Association of Administers of the Interstate Compact on the Placement of Children (AAICPC) Regulations, the plain unambiguous wording of ICPC Article III excluded biological parents at placements subject to ICPC procedures.
+In May of 2017 the San Antonio Appeals Court ruled that despite Texas's adoption of Association of Administers of the Interstate Compact on the Placement of Children (AAICPC) Regulations, the plain unambiguous wording of ICPC Article III excluded biological parents as placements subject to ICPC procedures.
 The court ruled the compact does not apply to interstate placement of children with their natural parent and therefore the determination whether to place the child with the out of state parent is left to the court's discretion.
+In the Interest of C.R.-A.A., 521 S.W.3d 893 (Tex.
+App.-San Antonio 2017)